 We are committed to keeping your information safe.
 We implement a variety of appropriate security measures to ensure your information is protected, including two-factor verification and encryption.
 These are reviewed and updated as appropriate.

-Depending on the third party, some levels of personal information may be disclosed to third parties in countries outside New Zealand and steps are taken to reasonably ensure it has similar levels of data protection.
-If the third party is not in a country with similar levels of data protection, this will be made known to you and we will only share the required personal information necessary for the purposes of the performance of our services upon receipt of your authorisation.
+Depending on the third party, some levels of personal information may be disclosed to third parties in countries outside New Zealand and steps are taken to reasonably ensure it has similar levels of data protection (particularly where shared with the GS1 Network).

 How is Your Personal Information Protected?